 At the commencement of any period of insurance, employers may choose to pay a security deposit or pay the alternative Renewal Premium adjustment (RPA) for the term of the insurance period.

 Option 1: Security is represented by cash, bank guarantee or insurance bond which is to ensure payment of premium if employers are not able to meet their workers compensation liabilities.
 It is equal to the employer's Average Performance Premium (APP), or group APP if the employer is a member of a group.
-The security deposit may be reduced to 10 per cent of the APP after payment of the 36-month adjustment premium, and may be released after the payment of the 48-month adjustment premium.
+The security deposit may be reduced to 10 per cent of the APP after payment of the 36-month adjustment premium, and may be released after the payment of the 48-month adjustment if all premium payments and actual wages declarations are up-to-date.

 Streamlining the LPR renewal process